orsonteodoro/oiledmachine-overlay/README.md

 *dev-embedded/diligent-plugin-xilinx - Ebuilds that help install it on Gentoo systems.
 It requires dev-embedded/xilinx-ise-webpack and dev-embedded/diligent-adept2-runtime.
 The ebuilds will automatically check for dependencies.

 *dev-embedded/avr-studio - Ebuild that helps install avr-studio using wine.
 You need to run /usr/share/avr-studio/install.sh because it uses winetricks.
 The sources of winetricks I don't really trust so you can only use the script on a limited user.
-Only the 4.19 is offered since it can only do unattended install.
+Only the 4.19 is offered since it can only do unattended install and it is rated gold on winedb.
 To get the pretty icon use the ico use flag.
 I didn't really test it fully but the gcc plugin needs to be configured to use the gcc.
 I am considering creating a new overlay just for wine apps recipies.

 TODO (NOT COMMITED):